redooor/redminportal/UPGRADE.md

 # Upgrade Guide

+## Upgrading to v0.58

+This version is focused on upgrading the code to support Laravel 5.8.
+Most of the models should remain unchanged.
+But there's an addition of a new guard 'redminguard' to all authentication.

+Change any Auth calls to include the guard `redminguard`.

+E.g.

+    Auth::check();

+Should be changed to:

+    Auth::guard('redminguard')->check();

+## Upgrading to v0.3.3.1/v0.2.3.1 from v0.3.3/v0.2.3

 Version 0.2 and 0.3 are developed in parallel.
 The only difference between them is the Laravel version they support.
 However, this may change in future.

-## Upgrading to v0.3.3.1/v0.2.3.1 from v0.3.3/v0.2.3

 ### Public assets